jmandel/interop-2019-nprms/ehi-export.md

 Somehow, ONC has explicitly interpreted "all data elements" to mean "a limited set of data elements".

-**ONC's interpretation flat-out misses the mark established by Cures, and fortunately there's a way to remedy the situation with a small tweak to ONC's proposed rule.**
+**ONC's interpretation misses the mark established by Cures, and fortunately there's a way to remedy the situation with a small tweak to ONC's proposed rule.**

 ## Background on ONC's (non-API-oriented) EHI Export requirement